For best experience please turn on javascript and use a modern browser!

 AUC hosts one graduation ceremony each year, usually in the first or second week of July and always before students move out of their rooms in the student residences (15 July).
 The ceremony celebrates the achievements of the graduating students and festively marks the beginning of their post-AUC journey.
 All students who (will) complete their studies in the academic year of the ceremony, both in February and in summer, are invited to participate in the graduation ceremony in July.

 Please mind that no actual degrees are conferred during the ceremony.
-The graduation ceremony is typically held in Koninklijk Theater Carré Amsterdam.
-As a graduating student you will be able to bring (at least three) invited guests.
+As a graduating student you will be able to bring (at least two) invited guests.
 More details are sent to all graduating students as the ceremony approaches.

-The Graduation Ceremony for the Class of 2024 will take place at Koninklijk Theater Carré in Amsterdam on Thursday 11 July 2024.
+The Graduation Ceremony for the Class of 2026 will take place in the Aula of VU Amsterdam on Wednesday 1 July 2026.